bagwanmisbah/MSBTE-Lab-Practicals-I-Scheme/README.md

 # Introduction
 This repository is intended to serve as a valuable resource for students pursuing the MSBTE I Scheme.
-It contains detailed solutions to various lab practicals, providing a reference point for your studies.
+It contains detailed solutions to various lab practicals, providing a reference point for  studies.
 # Subjects Covered
 The practicals from various subjects, including but not limited to: